Anti-competitive practices: Types

 Anti-competitive behavior can be grouped into two classifications.
 Horizontal restraints regard anti-competitive behavior that involves competitors at the same level of the supply chain.
 These practices include mergers, cartels, collusions, price-fixing, price discrimination and predatory pricing.
 On the other hand, the second category is vertical restraint which implements restraints against competitors due to anti-competitive practice between firms at different levels of the supply chain e.g. supplier-distributor relationships.
 These practices include exclusive dealing, refusal to deal/sell, resale price maintenance and more.

 Horizontal integration

 Horizontal integration can result in economies of scale, economies of density and be anti-competitive.
 When two companies with similar products or product characteristics merge horizontally, there is less competition.
 Horizontal mergers can also easily lead to a monopoly, reducing consumers' choices and indirectly harming consumers' interests.

 Vertical integration

 Vertical integration can result in economies of scope and reduce the hold-up problem and be anti-competitive.
-In absence of perfect competition Chicago school of economics argues vertical integration may be pro-competitive by reducing double marginalization.
+In absence of perfect competition, the Chicago school of economics argues that vertical integration may be pro-competitive by reducing double marginalization.